 About the Author

 Elizabeth Weiss is a freelance writer and web content developer.
 Her work has appeared in Forbes, Reader’s Digest, Playboy, Marie Claire, and other print and online publications.
 Elizabeth also writes about legal issues in everyday life on the Avvo Stories blog.
-Avvo (@Avvo) is a legal marketplace that offers quick, personalized, and flat-rate services.
-Visit avvo.com for any legal needs, such as to file for divorce online.
+Avvo is a legal marketplace that offers quick, personalized, and flat-rate services.
+Visit avvo.com for any legal needs.